Frequently Asked Questions (FAQ)

 French companies get extra points, particularly if the role involves periodic business-class travel to France with bacchanalian dinners at Parisian brasseries.

-I have my fingers in a lot of pies and that is, in fact, one way I add value — e.g., I work with numerous companies in data & analytics and that space familiarity is part of my value proposition.
-While I never view investments as potentially “in conflict” (e.g., I have owned Salesforce and Zendesk at the same time and that just means I’m bullish on the space), I do seek to avoid simultaneously advising companies that directly compete with each other.
+I have my fingers in a lot of pies and that is one way I add value — e.g., I work with numerous companies in data & analytics and that familiarity is part of my value proposition.
+While I never view investments as potentially in conflict (e.g., I have owned Salesforce and Zendesk at the same time and that just means I’m bullish on the space), I do seek to avoid simultaneously advising companies that directly compete with each other.
 I do not attempt to avoid indirect or eventual (e.g., roadmap or vision) conflicts because many startups dream of world domination and thus will eventually compete with everyone.
-My approach is to be transparent with my clients about potential conflicts and flag it when and if I think eventual conflict becomes near-term.
+My approach is to be transparent with my clients about potential conflicts and flag it when I think eventual conflict transforms into the near term.

 How does the blog fit into your overall social media strategy?